Calendar

 The small foreground object that looks like a submarine is actually a rocky islet topped with a small lighthouse.

 I don’t know how often I’ll be able to post in the next few weeks because we’re nearing the end of the semester, so I’ll be busy with final testing, grading, paperwork and what not.
-Hopefully I can maintain my recent frenetic activity. :smile: More later.
+Hopefully I can maintain my recent frenetic activity. 🙂 More later.